seansfkelley/react-layered-chart/API.md

 #### Props

 - `xDomain`: specifies the X domain this layer currently covers so it can translate mouse positions to logical values.
 - `shouldZoom?(event)`: a callback that accepts a `MouseEvent` and returns a boolean specifying if this event should be used for zooming.
+Default: `undefined`.
+A default implementation is provided as `DEFAULT_SHOULD_ZOOM`.
 - `shouldPan?(event)`: a callback that accepts a `MouseEvent` and returns a boolean specifying if this event constitutes the beginning of a pan gesture.
+Default: `undefined`.
+A default implementation is provided as `DEFAULT_SHOULD_PAN`.
 - `shouldBrush?(event)`: a callback that accepts a `MouseEvent` and returns a boolean specifying if this event constitutes the beginning of a brush (selection) gesture.
+Default: `undefined`.
+A default implementation is provided as `DEFAULT_SHOULD_BRUSH`.
+- `shouldHover?(event)`: a callback that accepts a `MouseEvent` and returns a boolean specifying if this event constitutes a hover gesture.
+Default: `undefined`.
+A default implementation is provided as `DEFAULT_SHOULD_HOVER`.
 - `onZoom?(factor, anchorBias)`: fired when the user performs a legal zoom gesture.
 See `zoomInterval` for an explanation of the parameters.
 - `onPan?(logicalUnits)`: fired when the user moves their mouse during a legal pan gesture.
 - `onBrush?(logicalUnitInterval?)`: fired when the user moves their mouse during a legal brush gesture.
 Called with `undefined` if the selection is cleared.